Or SUCA for short.

-- Star Trek and its holodeck, which can recreate any environment, features this trope.
-Such as with Voyager trying to get the hunt-happy Hirogen to use a SUCA.
+- Star Trek's holodecks, which can recreate any environment, are often used for combat training.
+Such as with Voyager'' trying to get the hunt-happy Hirogen to use a SUCA.

 - America's Army basically uses this for half of its maps.
 Now, since the players effectively make each map a warzone, there are very few civilians around.
 Those that are still in the area are usually hostages.